Composite values of shifted exponentials: Abstract

 \section{Abstract}

 A well-known open problem asks to show that $2^n+5$ is composite for almost all values of $n$.
-This was proposed by Gil Kalai as a possible Polymath project, and was posed originally by Christopher Hooley.
-We show that, assuming GRH and a form of the pair correlation conjecture, the answer to this problem is affirmative.
-We in fact do not need the full power of the pair correlation conjecture, and it suffices to assume a generalization of the Brun--Titchmarsh inequality for the Chebotarev density theorem that is implied by it.
-Our methods apply to any shifted exponential sequence of the form $a^n-b$ and show that, under the same assumptions, such numbers are $k$-almost primes for a density $0$ of natural numbers $n$.
-Furthermore, we show that $a^p-b$ is composite for almost all primes $p$ whenever $(a, b) \neq (2, 1)$.
+This was proposed by Gil Kalai as a possible Polymath project, and was first posed by Christopher Hooley.
+We settle this problem assuming GRH and a form of the pair correlation conjecture.
+We in fact do not need the full power of the pair correlation conjecture, and it suffices to assume an inequality of Brun--Titchmarsh type in number fields that is implied by the pair correlation conjecture.
+Our methods apply in fact to any shifted exponential sequence of the form $a^n-b$ and show that, under the same assumptions, such numbers are $k$-almost primes for a density $0$ of natural numbers $n$.
+Furthermore, under the same assumptions we show that $a^p-b$ is composite for almost all primes $p$ whenever $(a, b) \neq (2, 1)$.